 i) the other selection criteria in the active WLANSP rule are met; and

-ii) the UE received a lists of service providers (i.e. ANQP-elements "Domain Name") and PLMN identities (i.e. ANQP-element "3GPP Cellular Network"), and:
+ii) the UE is not operating in SNPN access operation mode and the UE received a lists of service providers (i.e. ANQP-elements "Domain Name") and PLMN identities (i.e. ANQP-element "3GPP Cellular Network"), and:

 I) if the list with PLMNs that can be selected from the WLAN (see 3GPP TS 24.302 [7]) includes: